Chapter 1 - Standard Infection Control Precautions (SICPs)

 - This includes anatomical and human tissue which is recognisable as body parts, medical devices and sharps waste boxes that have red, purple or blue lids.

 - Chemical waste.

 For care/residential homes waste disposal may differ from the categories described above and guidance from local contractors will apply.
 Refer to SEPA guidance.

 Always dispose of waste:

-- immediately and as close to the point of use as possible; and
+- immediately and as close to the point of use as possible

-Liquid waste e.g. blood must be rendered safe by adding a self-setting gel or compound before placing in an orange lidded leak-proof bin.
+Liquid waste, for example blood, must be rendered safe by adding a self-setting gel or compound before placing in an orange lidded leak-proof bin.